Pranshubatham76/Saarthi-Hospital-Manangement-API/README.md

-# Hospital Management System API
+# Saarthi : Hospital Management System API

 A comprehensive RESTful API for hospital management system built with Flask, featuring JWT authentication, role-based access control (RBAC), and complete healthcare management capabilities.
 This is a pure backend API designed to be consumed by frontend applications or mobile apps.